skythebro/VRisingKillSpiders/README.md

 ## Installation (Manual)

 * Install [BepInEx](https://docs.bepinex.dev/master/articles/user_guide/installation/index.html)
-* Install [Bloodstone](https://v-rising.thunderstore.io/package/deca/Bloodstone) into (VRising server folder)/BepInEx/plugins
+* Install [Bloodstone](https://v-rising.thunderstore.io/package/deca/Bloodstone) into (VRising server folder)/BepInEx/plugins (make sure you use version 0.2.0 on the [github](https://github.com/decaprime/Bloodstone/releases) page)
 * (optional) Install [VampireCommandFramework](https://v-rising.thunderstore.io/package/deca/VampireCommandFramework/) into (VRising server folder)/BepInEx/plugins
 * ~~(optional) Install [ServerLaunchFix](https://v-rising.thunderstore.io/package/Mythic/ServerLaunchFix/) into (VRising server folder)/BepInEx/plugins~~
 * Extract [KillSpiders.dll](https://thunderstore.io/package/download/Skies/SpiderKiller/1.2.0/) into (VRising server folder)/BepInEx/plugins

 ## How to use
-* If you didn't change anything in the config the mod will work by killing all spiders in a 50 (10 tile) range every 0.5 seconds around all the players in the server.
+* If you didn't change anything in the config the mod will work by killing all spiders in a 50 (10 tile) range every 2 seconds around all the players in the server.
 * It will also affect Ungora the spider queen within 2 tiles of the player it'll make her one hit and make her unable to see you.

 ## Updating